Get To Know

 Creative Adviser - Dudley

 I’m an award winning visual artist and creative producer who is based in the Black Country, with over a decade of experience working on socially engaged projects locally, nationally and internationally.
-I’m the Creative Adviser for the Dudley Borough and also a Creative Associate for Dudley Creates.
+I’m the Creative Adviser for the Dudley Borough.

 Richard Franks